Schr\"odinger's FP: Dynamic Adaptation of Floating-Point Containers for Deep Learning Training

-As Figure~\ref{fig:decompressor} shows, the decompressor mirrors the compressor.
-It takes 8 3-bit exponent widths and a mantissa length from the system, and 8x32 bits of data per cycle.
-Every column of 32b is fed into a dedicated unpacker per column.
-The unpacker (Figure~\ref{fig:unpacker} reads the exponent length for this row and the global mantissa length, takes the correct number of bits, and extends the data to [exponent, sign, mantissa] format.
+\textit{\textbf{Decompressor: }} As Figure~\ref{fig:decompressor} shows, the decompressor mirrors the compressor.
+The inputs to the unit are a 3b exp\_width, a 5b man\_width, and a $8\times32$b compressed data input.
+Since the data is compressed, a single row of $8\times32$b will typically contain data from more than one original uncompressed row of FP32 numbers.
+The compressed data values are packed into $8$ virtual columns withing each row.
+Accordingly, each of the $8$ virtual columns of 32b is fed into a dedicated unpacker.

-Each unpacker handles one column of 32b from the incoming compressed stream.
-The combine-and-shift will combine the input data and previous data in register then shift to the left.
+Each unpacker, shown in Figure~\ref{fig:unpacker}, has a wide 64b register that is internally divided into $L$ and $R$ registers of 32b.
+They are used in a similar fashion as the corresponding registers of the packer unit.
+At any point in time, one of the registers is used to accept a new row of 32b packed data whereas the other contains whichever bits from the previous row of 32b have not been used yet.
+The combine-and-shift will combine the input data and previous data in the register then shift to the left.
 The number of shifted bits is determined by the exponent and mantissa lengths of this row.
-The 32-bit data on the left of the register are taken out and shifted to the right (zero extending the exponent).
+The 32b data on the left of the register are taken out and shifted to the right (zero extending the exponent).
 Finally, the unpacker reinserts the mantissa bits that were trimmed during compression.
 Since each row of data uses the same total bitlength, the unpackers operate in tandem consuming data at the same rate.
 The net effect is that external memory see wide accesses on both sides.